JIH7/calculator-react-typescript-scss/README.md

 A recurring theme in my last several projects has been more organized styles.
 This time I learned about `@use` in SCSS.
 This allowed for much more organized style sheets that still all compile to one output CSS file, as well as the ability to import my SCSS variables when needed.
 I also used variables for my media query breakpoints which helped make things feel even more organized.
 I did encounter an issue when I switched from my desktop to my laptop, not realizing that my laptop had a zoom level of 1.5 times set in Windows which completely broke my layout.
 I did learn a bit about CSS pixel ratios, but ultimately just added a media query for screen height that shrinks the page vertically a bit.

 As for React and TypeScript, I made a calculator class that I wanted to store in a state variable.
-I ran into issues updating it as using the spread operator to pass it's values so React would actually re-render caused the object to lose it's functions.
+I ran into issues updating it.
+For instance, using the spread operator to pass the calculator's values as props so that React would actually re-render caused the object to lose it's functions.
 Ultimately, I made a second class for the variables, and a new Calculator is declared every time something updates with a CalculatorData object passed into the constructor.

 ```ts
 const [calcData, setCalcData] = useState(new CalculatorData())